eckart/idris-tutorial/Overview.md

    This Lesson covers some of the basic syntax of idris.
    While we go we will also introduce idris conecepts as we go.
    Most of these concepts will be elaborated on in other chapters.
-   This chapter tries to give a motivational overview of haskell language syntax and concepts.
+   This chapter tries to give a motivational overview of Idris language syntax and concepts.

    This tutorial is intended to be viewed in one of the idris editors.